simenbkr/tdt4237-2019-group09/README.md

 ## Local setup

+### Setup with Docker
+Install Docker and Docker Compose if you haven't already done so.

+Clone the project to your machine.

+Run `docker-compose up` inside the main folder.

 ### Installation with examples for ubuntu.
 Windows and OSX is mostly the same

 Fork the project and clone it to your machine.